edgelesssys/constellation/docs/docs/getting-started/examples/online-boutique.md

 # Online Boutique
 [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) is an e-commerce demo application by Google consisting of 11 separate microservices.
-Constellation is automatically able to set up a load balancer on your CSP, making it easy to expose services from your confidential cluster without any additional setup required.
+In this demo, Constellation automatically sets up a load balancer on your CSP, making it easy to expose services from your confidential cluster.

 <!-- vale off -->